 Call us for a confidential evaluation of your case.

-Carmen D. Caruso Law Firm is an independent trial practice law firm based in Chicago that represents clients in substantial franchise & dealership, commercial litigation, business litigation, professional liability, civil rights, employment law cases and commercial arbitration in Illinois and across the country.
+Carmen D. Caruso Law Firm is an independent trial practice law firm based in Chicago that represents clients in substantial franchise & dealership, commercial litigation, business litigation, intellectual property, professional liability, civil rights, employment law cases and commercial arbitration in Illinois and across the country.